 Permaculture, an approach to intentionally designing agricultural systems and human settlements, strives to create highly efficient, self-sustaining ecosystems that benefit all forms of life.
 It is based on the understanding of interrelationships of elements in a system and aims at minimising "waste" by using the output of one element as the input of another.
 The result of intelligent permaculture design is an increase in resource efficiency, productivity, yields, environmental restoration, and natural harmony.
 Permaculture pattern thinking can be applied to environments of any scale – from backyard gardens to farms to entire regions.

-phanganearthworks will host two more two-week Permaculture Design Certificate (PDC) Courses, dates are: • 19 August - 31 August 2013
+phanganearthworks will host another two-week Permaculture Design Certificate (PDC) Course, dates are: • 8 February - 20 February 2014

 What participants of our past PDC courses had to say:

 The last day of the PCD course.
 Time has flown by, it has been such an inspiring and empowering experience!
 The beginning of a new chapter in my life.
 I highly recommend it to anyone who feels that there must be a way to live happier, healthier, meaningful lives and reconnect with nature, ourselves and each other.
 (Danielle, Belgium)

 This course has inspired me to export the permaculture ideas to schools and teaching farms all around the world.
 (Jeff, UK)